-I’m not here to point out the scandals and the mistakes that Arnold has made in his life.
+I’m not here to point out the scandals and the mistakes Arnold has made.
 Other people have pointed that out better than I can.

 My heroes are still human.
-They do make mistakes.
+They make mistakes.
 I’ve made mistakes, too.
 I can relate.
-As long as someone learns from their mistakes and owns up to them, then I can admire that.
+I can admire if someone learns from their mistakes and owns up to them.

-Other reviewers of the “Total Recall” book had the viewpoint that Arnold is full of himself.
+Some reviewers of the “Total Recall” book believed that Arnold is full of himself.
 What they see as arrogance, I see as confidence.
-There are so few people in the world that see themselves as confidently as Arnold sees himself.
-Besides that, Arnold does admit to mistakes that he made.
+So few people see themselves as confidently as Arnold sees himself.
+Besides that, Arnold does admit to the mistakes he made.
 He doesn’t try to cover them up or make himself look overly good.
-I saw his humility and his humanity shine through as he reflected back on his very full life.
+I saw his humility shine through as he reflected on his life.

-Arnold’s story is the ultimate immigrant success story, even if he doesn’t become President of the United States at some point.
-And even if you don’t agree with him, there’s still a lot you can learn from him.
-Here are some success clues that I noticed while reading his book.
+Arnold’s story is the ultimate immigrant success story, even if he doesn’t become President of the United States.
+And even if you disagree with him, you can still learn a lot from him.
+Here are some success clues from his book.

 Success Clue #1: Have Great Role Models